THQHUB/-inventory-system-/README.md

-# -inventory-system-
+# -student information system-
-Simple Inventory System to track items in a store or collection
+A Student Information System (SIS) is a centralized platform for managing and tracking students' academic, personal, and administrative data.